Welling Review (2026)

 - Refuse to use cloud-synced apps under any circumstances

-What users are saying
+What are real users saying about Welling?

 "I've tried MyFitnessPal three separate times over five years and bounced every time.
 Welling is the first one I've kept open past week two."